CucDuong/cucduong.github.io/index.md

 # About

 Cuc is a graduate student at Nanyang Technological University.
 Her research focuses on optical flow and how to apply it to fluid dynamics.
-She is working at [NEWRI](http://newri.ntu.edu.sg) institute , under the supervision of Associate Professor Adrian Law.
+She is working at [NEWRI institute](http://newri.ntu.edu.sg), under the supervision of [Associate Professor Adrian Law](http://www.cee.ntu.edu.sg/aboutus/FacultyDir/Pages/cwklaw.aspx).

 # Optical Flow